fbpx

 At Savvy, we are committed to providing accurate information.
 Our content undergoes a rigorous process of fact-checking before it is published.
 Learn more about our editorial policy.

-Buying a used car from a private sale is a great way to save money on your vehicle purchase and your car loan as a result.
+Buying a used car from a private sale is a great way to save money on your vehicle purchase and car loan as a result.
 With competitive rates and flexible terms available whether you’re looking to buy for yourself or your business, Savvy can help you compare a range of options to narrow down private sale car loan.
+We’re partnered with a wide range of over 40 lenders that cater to your needs.
+Get a free, no-obligation quote with us today!

 Can I get a loan for a car purchased through a private sale?

-Yes – you may be able to finance a car bought from a private seller, provided the vehicle satisfies your lender’s requirements.
+Yes – you can finance a car bought from a private seller, provided the vehicle satisfies your lender’s requirements.
 Whether you’re buying privately or through a dealership, the lender's income and overall profile requirements for you are the same.

 However, a private sale car loan may require you to conduct more checks and sign a few more documents when it comes to finalising the deal.
-This is so the lender can ensure the car is fit to serve as collateral for your loan.
+This is so the lender can ensure the car qualifies for your loan.

-What checks should I conduct before buying a car from a private sale?
+What questions should I ask before buying a car from a private seller?

 • PPSR check: checking the Personal Property Securities Register (PPSR) will tell you whether the car you wish to buy is still under finance and if it’s been written off or stolen in the past.
 This can be done for $2.

-• Car history report: another way to unearth details about the car is to purchase a report into its history.
-This can include a PPSR check, as well as provide information on prior sales listings, car safety and an estimate of its value.
+• Car history report: this can include a PPSR check, as well as provide information on prior sales listings, car safety and an estimate of its value.
 There are several private companies who offer this service for a fee.

-• Age and distance driven: as a general rule, the older the car and the more kilometres driven, the lower its worth will be.
-High-usage cars typically have more wear and tear, reducing their market appeal.
+• Age and distance driven: as a general rule, the older the car and the more kilometres driven, the lower its value will be.
+High-usage cars typically have more wear and tear.

 • Make and model: some car brands and models are known for their reliability, performance and popularity, making them more sought after in the used car market.